-Directly north of the site is the Christian City Skilled Nursing and Rehabilitation Center, followed by the terminus of Forest Lane at Lester Road, 0.1 miles north of the site.
-Single-family homes in excellent condition are along both sides of Forest Lane and the Pruitt Health Pharmacy Services building is along Lester Road.
-Farther north are more single-family home neighborhoods and the Country Gardens Assisted Living facility, 0.4 miles north of the site.
+Directly north of the site is the Christian City Skilled Nursing and Rehabilitation Center and Lilac Lane.
+The Pruitt Health Pharmacy Services building is just beyond along Lester Road, just before the terminus of Red Oak Road at Lester Road, 0.2 miles north of the site.
+Farther north are single-family home neighborhoods in excellent condition and the Country Gardens Assisted Living Facility, 0.4 miles north of the site.
 A variety of commercial businesses continue north along Jonesboro Road.
 Menlo Worldwide Logistics, Safelight AutoGlass, Kraft Foods and other industrial properties are just beyond Jonesboro Road.
 Interstate 85 is 1.5 miles north of the site.